-- Recursive Tunneling: Recursive tunneling occurs when a packet has more than one LISP IP header.
+Recursive Tunneling: Recursive tunneling occurs when a packet has more than one LISP IP header.
 Additional layers of tunneling MAY be employed to implement traffic engineering or other re-routing as needed.
 When this is done, an additional "outer" LISP header is added and the original RLOCs are preserved in the "inner" header.
-Any references to tunnels in this specification refers to dynamic encapsulating tunnels and they are never statically configured. - Reencapsulating Tunnels: Reencapsulating tunneling occurs when an ETR removes a LISP header, then acts as an ITR to prepend another LISP header.
+Any references to tunnels in this specification refers to dynamic encapsulating tunnels and they are never statically configured.

+Reencapsulating Tunnels: Reencapsulating tunneling occurs when an ETR removes a LISP header, then acts as an ITR to prepend another LISP header.
 Doing this allows a packet to be re-routed by the re-encapsulating router without adding the overhead of additional tunnel headers.
 Any references to tunnels in this specification refers to dynamic encapsulating tunnels and they are never statically configured.
-When using multiple mapping database systems, care must be taken to not create reencapsulation loops. - LISP Header: a term used in this document to refer to the outer IPv4 or IPv6 header, a UDP header, and a LISP-specific 8-byte header that follows the UDP header, an ITR prepends or an ETR strips. - Address Family Identifier (AFI): a term used to describe an address encoding in a packet.
+When using multiple mapping database systems, care must be taken to not create reencapsulation loops.

+a term used in this document to refer to the outer LISP Header: IPv4 or IPv6 header, a UDP header, and a LISP-specific 8-octet header that follows the UDP header, an ITR prepends or an ETR strips.

+Address Family Identifier (AFI): a term used to describe an address encoding in a packet.
 An address family currently pertains to an IPv4 or IPv6 address.
 See [AFI]/[AFI-REGISTRY] and [RFC3232] for details.
-An AFI value of 0 used in this specification indicates an unspecified encoded address where the length of the address is 0 bytes following the 16-bit AFI value of 0. - Negative Mapping Entry: A negative mapping entry, also known as a negative cache entry, is an EID-to-RLOC entry where an EID-prefix is advertised or stored with no RLOCs.
+An AFI value of 0 used in this specification indicates an unspecified encoded address where the length of the address is 0 octets following the 16-bit AFI value of 0.

+Negative Mapping Entry: A negative mapping entry, also known as a negative cache entry, is an EID-to-RLOC entry where an EID-prefix is advertised or stored with no RLOCs.
 That is, the locator-set for the EID-to-RLOC entry is empty or has an encoded locator count of 0.
 This type of entry could be used to describe a prefix from a non-LISP site, which is explicitly not in the mapping database.
-There are a set of well defined actions that are encoded in a Negative Map-Reply. - Data Probe: A data-probe is a LISP-encapsulated data packet where the inner header destination address equals the outer header destination address used to trigger a Map-Reply by a decapsulating ETR.
-In addition, the original packet is decapsulated and delivered to the destination host if the destination EID is in the
+There are a set of well defined actions that are encoded in a Negative Map-Reply (Section 6.1.5).